 Scott A. Memmott represents life sciences and healthcare organizations in government and internal corporate investigations; civil, criminal, and administrative enforcement actions by government agencies; and complex civil and criminal litigation.
-Scott handles a range of fraud, abuse, and compliance matters involving the False Claims Act, the Anti-Kickback Statute, the Stark Law, off-label promotion, government reimbursement, and quality of care for global pharmaceutical and medical device manufacturers; biotechnology companies; contract research organizations; diagnostic testing facilities and clinical laboratories; manufacturers of laboratory tools, equipment, and supplies; specialty pharmacies; other healthcare providers, suppliers, and payors; and healthcare revenue cycle management companies.
+Scott handles a range of fraud, abuse, and compliance matters involving the False Claims Act, the Anti-Kickback Statute, the Stark Law, off-label promotion, and government reimbursement for global pharmaceutical and medical device manufacturers; biotechnology companies; contract research organizations; diagnostic testing facilities and clinical laboratories; manufacturers of laboratory tools, equipment, and supplies; specialty pharmacies; other healthcare providers, suppliers, and payors; and healthcare revenue cycle management companies.

-Scott also routinely assists clients with government self-disclosures and assesses, designs, consults on and implements mandatory and voluntary compliance and integrity programs for healthcare entities and for life sciences companies – from small pre-commercial startups through global pharmaceutical and medical device manufacturers – including negotiating and implementing Corporate Integrity Agreements with the US Department of Health and Human Services, Office of Inspector General.
+Scott routinely assists clients with government self-disclosures and assesses, designs, consults on and implements mandatory and voluntary compliance and integrity programs for healthcare entities and for life sciences companies – from small pre-commercial startups through global pharmaceutical and medical device manufacturers – including negotiating and implementing Corporate Integrity Agreements with the US Department of Health and Human Services, Office of Inspector General.

 As part of his active pro bono practice and civic activities in the life sciences, Scott serves on the external advisory board of the Dana-Farber/Harvard Cancer Center Targeted Therapies for Glioblastoma, the Brain Cancer Specialized Programs of Research Excellence (SPORE) funded by grants from the National Institutes of Health through the National Cancer Institute’s Translational Research Program.
-Scott also previously acted as outside General Counsel to the National Brain Tumor Society and its subsidiaries, served as an honorary member of the organization’s board of directors, and chaired its Programs and Advocacy Committees.
+Scott previously was outside General Counsel to the National Brain Tumor Society and its subsidiaries, served as an honorary member of the organization’s board of directors, and chaired the board’s Programs and Advocacy Committees.

 University of Virginia School of Law, 1996, J.D.